 The Company had constituted transfer cum shareholders grievance committee in 2002.
 The Committee normally meets as and when required.
-The nomenclature of the said committee was changed to Stakeholder Relationship Committee as on March 31, 2016.
+The nomenclature of the said committee was changed to Stakeholder Relationship Committee.
 The Committee looks into redressal of shareholders complaints like non transfer of shares, non-receipt of balance sheet etc. Further, the committee reviews the cases of transfer, issue of duplicate share certificates, dematerialized shares received by the registrar and transfer agents.